kumahq/kuma/docs/madr/decisions/031-locality-aware-load-balancing.md

     weight: 9
 ```

 and all other endpoints are going to have the weight of 1.
+When configuring weight you need to either specify weights
+for all tags or don't specify weights at all.

 (4) In `crossZone` section, you configure zones priority.